mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 	var a: A()
 	var b : A = a

-Here both an and b refer to the same instance of A. The effect is that a change to variable a will impact variable b and vice versa.
+Both an and b refer to the same instance of A. The effect is that a change to variable a will impact variable b and vice versa.
+In program stuctures of some size this easily become a problem.
+One way to deal with that problem is to make the class immutable by decklaring members as constants in stead of as variables.

-Value types keeps a unique copy of its data.
+Swift provdes three value types, struct, enumeration and tuples that keeps a unique copy of its data.
+In context of domain driven design this is an enrichment of the ubiqitous language.
+We are given a richer toolbox as illustrated by the code below where we build a domain model of a door in a house using the different language constructs.

+	enum DoorState {
+	   case open
+	   case closed
+	}

-	struct B {}
+	struct Door {
-	var b: B()
+    	    let state : State
+	    init() {
+	    	state = State.closed
+	    }
+	    init(_ state: State) {
+	     	self.state = state
+	    }

+    	    func open() -> Door {
+        	return Door.init(State.open)
+	    }

+	    func close() -> Door {
+        	return Door.init(State.closed)
+    	    }
+	}

+	class House {
+	   var frontDoor = Door()
+	   func openFrontDoor() {
+	        frontDoor = frontDoor.open()
+	   }
+	   func closeFrontDoor() {
+	   	frontDoor = frontDoor.close()
+	   }
+	}

+	// Using the house class
-	var c : B = b
+	var myHouse = House()

-In this case variable c is made as a copy of b and they can be independently changed.
+	myhouse.openFrontDoor()

+The house object has the state machine of the door system.
+Think if there was rules among doors such as the kitchen door could only be open of the main front door was unloked and so on.
+This is by the way a small example of how structural domain complexity materialises.

 With functions as first class citizens they are just types and we can create structures where a function takes a function as input and returns a function as its output.